Git

 [edit] Using it

-After installing git, go to a DOS prompt, and type the following command:
+After installing git, go to a terminal/command prompt, and type the following command:

-You can check out the source code into any directory you want, c:\ohrrpgce is just the default.
+You can check out the source code into any directory you want, c:\ohrrpgce is just a suggestion.

 If on Windows, you'll probably want to turn off automatic line ending translation; this seems to interact badly with the svn bridge and cause git to report some pristine files as modified: